Buying your child a bike: things to remember

 Everyone remembers their first bike and who taught them to ride it.
 If the time's come to pass on all you've learned to your little one and buy them their first set of wheels, we've put together a handy guide to help you out.

 When it comes to kids' bikes, the choice can be overwhelming.
-The right type for your little one will depend on factors like their age, height, weight and obviously taste, but here are some general things to consider:
+The right type for your little one will depend on factors like their age, height, weight and obviously taste.

 Both kids' and adult bikes are a hot pick for thieves, whether they're a high spec or not.
 You're bound to plan lots of family bike rides once you're little one has mastered the basics, so be sure to invest in quality locks.